 This isn’t a new concept by any means.
-“Milner-Brown, Stein, and Lee (1975) were the first to demonstrate experimentally that strength training results in directly measurable changes in the way motor units are recruited during effort.”
+“Milner-Brown, Stein, and Lee (1975) were the first to demonstrate that strength training results directly in measurable changes in the way motor units are recruited during effort.”

 You know why you want to start lifting for strength, now let’s review the how.
-Perfect form should be a given with any and every exercise.
+Using perfect form should be a given with any and every exercise.
 It ensures proper range of motion, correct neural motor recruitment, and prevents injury.

-4 to 6 sets
+1. Sets of 4 to 6

 For each exercise, you want to perform 4 to 6 sets.
 Keep in mind that this does not include your warm-up sets.
-Before jumping into any exercise, be sure to complete 2 to 3 warm-up sets with half of the weight you are accustomed to.
+Before jumping into any workout, be sure to complete 2 to 3 warm-up sets with half of the weight you are accustomed to.

-1 to 5 repetitions
+2. Repetitions of 1 to 5

-Load is 85% to 100% of your 1RM
+3. Weight of 85% to 100% of your 1RM

 The load for the lift, or the weight you use, is going to be 85% to 100% of your one-repetition maximum.
 Take the maximum amount of weight that you can safely press once.
 You are going to use 85% to 100% of that weight during each of your 4 to 6 sets.

-Unlike training for hypertrophy which utilizes the 60-second break, strength training allows for an extended break of 3 to 5 minutes.
-Why the vacation?
+Unlike training for hypertrophy, which utilizes the 60-second break, strength training allows for an extended break of 3 to 5 minutes.
+Why the increased rest period?
 When given 3-5 minutes to rest, your body can fully restore its energy stores; the main one being ATP (adenosine triphosphate).

-Explosive exercises like the clap push-up, and medicine ball throw have been shown to play a significant part in getting those plate numbers to climb.
+Explosive exercises like the clap push-up and medicine ball throw have been shown to play a significant part in getting those plate numbers to climb.
 The trick; however, is to utilize these exercises with explosive movements.